dwstephens/ESI-OpenFoam-in-Azure/README.md

-# ESI-OpenFoam-in-Azure
+# OpenFoamPlus-in-Azure
-How to install and run OpenFOAM-v1806 (ESI) in Azure .
-Check this website for details on the code https://www.openfoam.com/code/repositories.php
+This lab describes a fast way how to install and run OpenFOAM-v1806 in Azure.
+The method can also be applied for older versions.
+The list of versions is available on the ESI/OpenCFD Ltd website https://www.openfoam.com/code/repositories.php

 ## Task 1 - Create VM